aerocyber/sitemarker/README.md

 Giving accurate bug report is essential for the continuous development of sitemarker.
 You can report all issues at [Github Issues](https://github.com/aerocyber/sitemarker/issues).

+## Yet to be completed

+The following features are not completed.

+* Themes: Dark theme, light theme and system preferred.
+* Save settings: Save the settings using shared_preferences and make it load on start up
+* Introduction screen for new users
+* Migration of data from `internal.omio` file
+* Import/Export of data to/from internal database

 ## Contribution

 For all contributions to this project, please [open a pull request](https://github.com/aerocyber/sitemarker/pulls).
 See [Contribution Guidelines](#contribution-guideline) before opening a PR.